 Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
 Governance and Strengthened Cooperation in cybersecurityare other areas that should be prioritized.

 Protecting the privacy of ICT and internet users against commercial exploitation and government intrusion.

-Promoting Cybersecurity and attention to child on line protection.
+Adoption of appropriate codes of ethics and professional practice by those charged with cybersecurity services to national governments Promoting Cybersecurity and attention to child on line protection.

 Human Rights: